Rating: ***1/2

-What comes next were more Halloween similarities, such as Nicholas stalking his sister from the background (Micheal following Laurie and her friends) and killing a random house owner to get some clothes (Michael killing a trucker to get his suit), but as far as I can tell, these were the only elements of the film that appears to be taken out of Carpenter's classic.
-To be honest, I don't really mind all of these; I've seen a lot of described "Halloween rip-off" and while most do sucked, titles like He Knows You're Alone, Absurd, Final Exam and even Alien (which I consider a slasher film, mind you) had proved themselves really capable of entertaining us despite the copied elements.
-As far as ripping off go, Methodic definitely had its moments but otherwise the film was really trying its best to set itself apart and I'm a big sucker for effort.
+What comes next are a few Halloween-inspired moments such as Nicholas stalking his sister from the background and the killing of a random house owner in order to get some clothes, but as far as I can tell these were the only elements of the film that appears to be taken out of Carpenter's classic.
+To be honest, I don't really mind all of these; I've seen a lot of described "Halloween rip-off" and while a good deal of them do suck, titles like He Knows You're Alone (1980), Absurd (1981) and even Final Exam (1981) prove themselves to be really capable of entertaining us despite the copied elements.
+As far as ripping off go, Methodic (2007) definitely has its moments but, otherwise, the flick's really trying its best to set itself apart and I'm a big sucker for effort.

-What makes Methodic an enjoyable movie is it has a simplistic approach on the classic slasher story, with some good production (for a shot on video movie), fairly decent marketing, and some well-paced, interesting scenes and mythology played around for originality.
-The film was labeled as the first "Basher" film, taken out from the fact the the killer murders his victim by bludgeoning them.
-Kinda puts the old stabbers a rest for the moment and let the film explore on further ways of committing homicidal mayhem, which trails around classic beatings such as bat and hammer kills, to those that are a little more creative, like a frying pan kill and a brutal head pounding.
-Not a bad gimmick but I think it would had worked better if they had a couple of more moolah to spend and got some blood running for the slasher fans.
+What makes Methodic (2007) an enjoyable movie is it has a simplistic approach on the classic slasher story, with some good production (for a shot on video movie) and fairly decent marketing, as well as well-paced, interesting scenes and lore played around for originality.
+The film's actually labeled as the first "Basher" film, taken out from the fact the the killer murders his victims by bludgeoning them.
+Kinda puts the old stabbers a rest for the moment and let the film explore for further ways of committing onscreen homicidal mayhem, which trails around classic beatings such as bat and hammer kills, to those that are a little more creative like a frying pan kill and a brutal head pounding.
+Not a bad gimmick but I think it would have work better if they had a couple of more moolah to spend for the effects budget and get some blood running for the slasher fans.

-We got some good T&A action with a soft-core lesbian scene, very decent acting for some of the cast, though I'm noticing the lack of development for the film's female lead/s.
+We got some good T&A action with a soft-core lesbian scene and very decent acting from the cast despite the lack of character development for the film's female lead/s.
 Niki Rubin, who played the lead girl Lana, could have been more developed, but this cute lil' brunette only has a few screen time and most of the movie's focus was more on The Dollman's methodic existence before and during his killing spree.

-All I can say is that everyone who was involved with this movie gave a lot of heart on making it.
-And even though not all of its parts work, I have to give credit to director Chris R. Notarile (whose majority of his works are short fan films of everything geeky from slasher movies to DC super heroines) on managing to pull out a decent slasher film such as this at a modest budget.
-I hear talks about a reboot of this film in the future, could that be something to look out for?
-Maybe, I do would like to see if it's gonna be an improvement but for now, I can surely recommend Methodic to the curious, slasher film completists out there, at least just for a look or two.
+All I can say is that everyone who's involved with this movie gave a lot of heart on making it and even though not all of its parts work, I have to give credit to director Chris R. Notarile (whose majority of his filmography are short fan films of everything geeky from slasher movies to DC super heroines) on managing to pull out a decent horror film such as this at a modest budget.
+I can surely recommend Methodic (2007) to the curious, slasher film completists out there, at least just for a look or two.

 Bodycount: